Checking e-mail, making calendar appointments or subscribing to lists via web:

 It is available for Windows, Linux and Mac OS.

-Mozilla Thunderbird, Eudora, and Microsoft Outlook are software programs that allow checking multiple accounts at the same time.
+Mozilla Thunderbird, Mac Mail, Microsoft Outlook, Android and iOS are software programs that allow checking multiple accounts at the same time.

 Checking email via secure shell:

 You can use Alpine email client on either your own linux/unix desktop or it is currently installed on Denali.
 This is to allow users to log in via SSH and read mail.

 After entering your password, then simply type 'pine' will start and you can log into your email account.

 For more on using SSH, refer to Connecting to the Cluster section.

 Mailing list includes all Statistics Department faculty, staff and graduate students.

 Mailing list includes all Statistics Department graduate students.

 To subscribe or unsubscribe to the mailing lists, send a request to firstname.lastname@example.org.